silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 ## <small class="text-body-tertiary">In closing: </small><br>Everyone

 My diagnosis was bought.
-Around three thousand dollars, and eight months of waiting, in my late fifties, after a thirty-year career I had built without knowing what I was.
+A few thousand dollars, and eight months of waiting, in my early fifties, after a thirty-year career I had built without knowing what I was.

 I want to be exact about that, because the previous part accused everyone else's evidence of survivorship and it would be poor form to exempt myself.
-I am in these pages as one of the people who got through the gate, and I got through it the way the others did - not by qualifying for anything, not because a system decided I was owed an assessment, but because when the money was needed it turned out to be findable.
+I am in these pages as one of the people who initially got through the gate, and I got through it the way the others did - not by qualifying for anything, not because a system decided I was owed an assessment, but because when the money was needed it turned out to be findable.
 That is luck.
 It is the same luck that put the participants into every study cited above, and it is invisible from the inside, which is exactly what makes it worth naming.

 Until that report existed, nothing written here applied to me in any way a system would recognise.
 The report is the reason I can write this at all.
 It is not a reason I earned.